sxs-collaboration/spectre/docs/Installation/Installation.md

     To add a new shell, run `docker exec -it CONTAINER_NAME /bin/bash` (or `docker exec -it CONTAINER_ID /bin/bash`) from a terminal outside the container.
-  * In step 4 above, technically docker allows you to say `-v SPECTRE_ROOT:/my/new/path` to map SPECTRE_ROOT outside the container to any path you want inside the container, but **do not do this**.
+  * In step 4 above, technically docker allows you to say `-v $SPECTRE_ROOT/:/my/new/path` to map `$SPECTRE_ROOT` outside the container to any path you want inside the container, but **do not do this**.
     Compiling inside the container sets up git hooks in SPECTRE_ROOT that contain hardcoded pathnames to SPECTRE_ROOT *as seen from inside the container*.
 So if your source paths inside and outside the container are different, commands like `git commit` run *from outside the container* will die with `No such file or directory`.
   * If you want to use Docker within VSCode, take a look at our [quick start guide](../DevGuide/QuickStartDockerVSCode.md) for using Docker with VSCode.